SixSq/sixsq.github.io/blog/marketplace/_posts/2021-09-01-forensic-analysis-at-the-edge-with-blackbox-app.md

 ### Simple and efficient framework

 In terms of architecture, the BlackBox app follows best practices, using a local data bus to organise data inside each edge device.
-Our NuvlaBox Engine software is composed of micro services.
+Our NuvlaEdge software is composed of micro services.
 It includes a message bus service (i.e. MQTT) used by the BlackBox app to collect data.
 Therefore, as long as other apps push their data (raw or pre-processed) to the message bus, the BlackBox app will be able to add the data to a virtual blackbox archive.
 The solution is therefore simple, yet efficient, and moreover maintenance free.

 Sign up for your free trial of Nuvla.io [here](https://nuvla.io/ui/sign-up).